madanyc/workfront-learn.en/help/manage-work/project-timelines/track-work-progress-from-the-project-timeline.md

 ---
 # Track progress from the project timeline

 Make sure tasks are progressing the way they should to hit project deadlines.
-As you scan through the [!UICONTROL Task] list, there are several features in [!DNL  ] that help you monitor the progress and status of work.
+As you scan through the [!UICONTROL Task] list, there are several features in [!DNL  Workfront] that help you monitor the progress and status of work.

 ## Percent complete